rydohg/cop3330-InventoryApp/readme.md

 ### Search
 `Click SEARCH button then select what field we are searching then type the query in the text box`

+#### Clicking the Search or Sort buttons again close the search/sort choicebox/textfield
 ### Save
 `Click SAVE button then select the file type by putting in the extension you want (JSON/TXT/HTML)`